dreamweiver/DroneForYou/drone-for-you/README.md

 ### Running Unit Test Cases ?

-+ In order to run the Unit test case defined in the application, navigate to root directory of the application and run below npm command
++ In order to run the Unit test cases and snapshot test cases defined in the application, navigate to root directory of the application and run below npm command

 ```